publu/onchaintesla/README.md

 related code (integration to the space cabin): src/components/XmtpChat.tsx

+## Hyperlane
+We've developed a Hyperlane proposer contract that enhances the cross-chain communication capabilities of our project.
+This contract processes messages from the Hyperlane cross-chain bridge, allowing for more complex and versatile transactions.

+Related code:
+hardhat/contracts/governance/HyperlaneProcessor.sol
+hardhat/contracts/governance/ProposerExecutionZodiac.sol

 ## Filecoin Virtual Machine
 We've innovatively incorporated on-chain achievements into our `Mintable.sol` contract.
 This enables the creation of unique achievements related to balance, farming, and borrowing.
 It's all self-service, eliminating the need for trust-based airdrops.
 Plus, it's fully interoperable, allowing anyone who connects to NFTs to participate.
 This game-changing feature makes the DeFi space more engaging and rewarding for users.
 We've also integrated achievements for Filecoin Virtual Machine holders.
 Prove you own some Filecoin to earn the NFT!